Choi Jin-young: Personal life

 When Choi Jin-sil committed suicide on October 2, 2008, photos of Choi in tears clutching his sister's picture shook the nation, and fans wept with him as he led her funeral procession.
 Acting upon his late sister's wishes to finish college, he belatedly enrolled in Hanyang University to study acting in 2009, and played Demetrius in a staging of Shakespeare's A Midsummer Night's Dream.

 Suffering from depression after his sister's death, Choi canceled engagements for more than a year.
 Friends later said he made several suicide attempts and had his stomach pumped for a drug overdose in 2009.
 Refusing his mother's pleas that he see a doctor, Choi relied instead on nonprescription tranquilizers he bought from a pharmacy.
 In January 2010, Choi signed with a new agency, MCloud Entertainment, and announced plans on March 2 to resume activities in the first half of the year, but his approaching comeback added to his stress and he increasingly felt frustrated that he wasn't getting cast in any TV series.

 Death

 On March 29, 2010, Choi hanged himself with an electrical cord in the attic of his apartment in Nonhyeon-dong, Seoul.
 When Choi did not answer the phone, Chung alerted Choi's mother, and the two hurried to his home together.
 His body was found by his mother and a woman identified as Chung, who was his junior in college.
 They called the police and a 119 rescue squad around 2:14 pm.
 Choi was rushed to Gangnam Severance Hospital for CPR at 2:46 p.m. but was pronounced dead on arrival.

-Choi's body was cremated and buried next to his sister at the Kapsan Cemetery in Yangpyeong, Gyeonggi Province.
+Choi's body was cremated and his ashes were buried next to his sister at the Kapsan Cemetery in Yangpyeong, Gyeonggi Province.